ros-controls/ros2_control_demos/robot_6_dof/README.md

 ## Writing a controller

-In ROS 2 control, controllers are implemented as plugins that conforms to the `ControllerInterface` public interface.
+In ros2_control, controllers are implemented as plugins that conforms to the `ControllerInterface` public interface.
 Similar to the hardware interfaces, the controller plugins to load are specified using ROS parameters.
 This is normally  ahcived by passing a YAML parameter file to the `ros_2_controle_node`.
 Unlike hardware interfaces, controllers exists in a finite set of states:

 2. Unconfigured
 3. Inactive